Ganga004/Service-Registry/README.md

 # Service-Registry

-This is a service registry.
+This is service registry where Users, Department & API Gateway services are registered

-To check this, User and Developer repositories to be imported.

-Please check User and Developer in my GitHub page.